purescript/psc-package/docs/installation.md

 You can install Psc-Package on any platform by downloading the binary for your platform from [the releases page](https://github.com/purescript/psc-package/releases) and copying it somewhere on your PATH.

+## npm

+You might install <http://npmjs.com/package/psc-package-bin-simple> either globally or via project depencies.
+This should work on Linux, OSX, and Windows.
+Please report issues at <https://github.com/justinwoo/npm-psc-package-bin-simple> if this does not work as expected.

 ## Linux/OSX

-### npm

-You might install <http://npmjs.com/package/psc-package-bin-simple> either globally or via project depencies.

 ### Nix